RahulRmCoder/AI-Text-Processing-Application/README.md

 # AI Text Processor

 A Django-based web application that uses the Groq API to provide text summarization and style-based text rewriting capabilities.
+Features user authentication and history tracking.

 ## Features